XQueryInstitute/Course-Materials/tei-to-html/readme.md

 local:render((fn:doc("/db/apps/shakespeare/JC.xml")//tei:div1)[1])
 ```

-Let's walk through the sections of this code in turn.
+We will walk through each section of this code in turn.

 First, we declare the namespaces that we'll be using.
 We'll be targeting elements in the TEI namespace and transforming them into elements in the XHTML namespace.
 (It would be perfectly feasible to transform them into elements in the HTML5 namespace too.)